Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Unknowingly, she fed me the best cycling nutrition advice (along with ample carbs and protein) that I follow today as an enthusiast.
 Allow me to pass Grandma’s advice to EAT!!! as much as you can when you’re out on a ride.

 There are many good drink and recovery mixes, gels, chews, and bars to choose from.
-I hope this review helps you make the choices that fill up your cycling plate and for whatever length and intensity ride you’re on next.
+I hope this review helps you make the choices that fill up your cycling plate for whatever length and intensity ride you’re on next.

 * * * * *